 - BigQuery supports up to 50 concurrent interactive queries, with no effect on performance or throughput.

 For details about BigQuery's quotas and limits, see the Quota Policy page in the BigQuery documentation.

 Amazon Redshift has two types of pricing: on-demand pricing and reserved instance pricing.
 Pricing is based on the number and type of provisioned instances.
-Users can get discounted rates by purchasing reserved instances up front.
+You can get discounted rates by purchasing reserved instances up front.
 Amazon offers one-year and three-year reserve terms.
-See the Amazon Redshift pricing page for more information.
+For more information, see the Amazon Redshift pricing page.